kaylien/23ai/docker-adb/setup/setup.md

     </copy>
     ```

-6. Run this command to begin the process of starting up the container.
+3. Run this command to begin the process of starting up the container.
+Follow the instructions of the script until you reach the SQLPlus prompt.

     ```
     <copy>